 Meet Mike

 Mike Inganamort represents New Jersey's 24th Legislative District, including all of Sussex County and parts of Morris and Warren counties, in the State Assembly.
-He serves on the Oversight Committee, the Environment Committee, and the Transportation Committee, as well as the Legislative Manufacturing Caucus.
+He serves on the Oversight Committee, the Environment Committee, and the Transportation Committee.
+He is a member of the Legislative Manufacturing Caucus and the Taiwan Caucus, and is co-chair of the Angling and Hunting Conservation Caucus.

 Mike is the former mayor of Chester Township, where he and his wife Lauren are raising three daughters.
 He served a combined six years on the Chester Township Council, including three years as Council President and two years as a member of the Planning Board.